Boney M.: 1976–1979: Take the Heat off Me and international success

 Boney M.'s first album, Take the Heat off Me, was released in 1976.
-It contained tracks that Marcia Barrett had already recorded with Farian, including the title track and "Lovin' or Leavin'", both of which were previously recorded in German by another Farian act, Gilla.
-As Maizie Williams' voice was not considered suitable for recording purposes by Farian, and a try-out with Bobby Farrell performing "No Woman No Cry" did not work, Farian decided to use only Liz Mitchell and Marcia Barrett along with his own studio-enhanced voice to create the Boney M. sound.
+It featured tracks that Marcia Barrett had already recorded with Farian, including the title track and "Lovin' or Leavin'", both of which were previously recorded in German by another Farian act, Gilla.
+As Maizie Williams' voice was not considered suitable for recording purposes by Farian, and a try-out with Bobby Farrell performing "No Woman No Cry" did not work, Farian decided to use only Liz Mitchell and Marcia Barrett, along with his own studio-enhanced voice, to create the Boney M. sound.

 The album's commercial performance was initially lukewarm.
 However, the group rigorously toured discos, clubs, and even country fairs to earn a reputation for themselves.
-The group's big break came when, at the end of summer 1976, German television producer Michael "Mike" Leckebusch (of Radio Bremen) requested them for his show Musikladen.
+The group's big break came at the end of the summer of 1976 when West German television producer Michael "Mike" Leckebusch of Radio Bremen requested them for his show Musikladen.
 Boney M. appeared on the live music show on 18 September 1976, after 10:00 p.m. and in their daring stage costumes, where they performed the song "Daddy Cool".
-The song quickly went to no.1 in Germany, with the album following the success of the single.
-Another single, "Sunny" (a cover of the 1966 Bobby Hebb song) gave the group their second no.1 hit.
+The song quickly went to no.1 in West Germany, with the album following the success of the single.
+Another single, "Sunny", a cover of the 1966 Bobby Hebb song, gave the group their second no.1 hit.
 The group's popularity had also grown throughout Europe, with "Daddy Cool" reaching no.1 in Switzerland, Sweden, Norway, Spain, France, and Austria.
 Both singles were also Top 10 hits in the UK, which would become one of their biggest markets.